samboy/ChessVariantResearch/Capa.setups.md

-Each setup is the opening for an 8x10 chess variant game; C is Rook + Knight, and A is Bishop + Knight.
+This is a table showing the porportion of White wins, Black wins, and draws for various possible Capablanca Chess opening setups.
+In this table, the line shows the back row opening setup: RNBQK are the same as in English language Chess algebraic notation.
+C is Rook + Knight, and A is Bishop + Knight.

+Around a dozen games with Fairy Stockfish playing at a very high level (21 ply search per move) were played for each variant; some randomization of moves was done via 3-way “MultiPV” evaluation and randomly choosing a move within half a pawn in value compared to the best move.

+The results:

 |Opening setup|White Wins|Black Wins|Draws|
 |:-|:-|:-|:-|